Table of Contents

 Unity AR application development fundamentals

-First, you need to understand which Unity versions and platforms are compatible with EasyAR through the following content:
+First, you need to understand which Unity versions and platforms are compatible with EasyAR:

-In Unity, the typical workflow of an AR application is similar to general AR applications, but it uses the AR Session component to manage camera data acquisition, tracker operation, and virtual content rendering.
+In Unity, the typical workflow of AR applications is similar to general AR applications, but uses the AR Session component to manage camera data acquisition, tracker operation, and virtual content rendering.

 flowchart TD